The Sudan Civil War

 The October Coup

 General Burhan dissolved the transitional government, arrested civilian leaders including PM Hamdok, and seized full control.
 Nationwide protests erupted.
+The coup killed Sudan’s democratic transition but the power-sharing fiction between Burhan and Hemedti continued, papering over the fundamental question: who would control the unified army?

 April 15, 2023